MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 - *.botframework.com (channels)

 > [!NOTE]
-> You may use `<channel>.botframework.com` if you’d prefer not to whitelist a URL with an asterisk. `<channel>` is equal to every channel your bot uses such as `directline.botframework.com`, `webchat.botframework.com`, and `slack.botframework.com`.
+> You may use `<channel>.botframework.com` if you’d prefer not to allow list a URL with an asterisk. `<channel>` is equal to every channel your bot uses such as `directline.botframework.com`, `webchat.botframework.com`, and `slack.botframework.com`.
 It is also worthwhile to watch traffic over your firewall while testing the bot to make sure nothing else is getting blocked.

 ### Can I block all traffic to my bot except traffic from the Bot Connector Service?
-No. This sort of IP Address or DNS whitelisting is impractical.
-The Bot Framework Connector Service is hosted in Azure datacenters world-wide and the list of Azure IPs is constantly changing.
-Whitelisting certain IP addresses may work one day and break the next as the Azure IP Addresses change.
+No. This sort of IP Address or DNS allow listing is impractical.
+The Bot Framework Connector Service is hosted in Azure datacenters world-wide and the list of Azure IPs is constantly changing. allow listing certain IP addresses may work one day and break the next as the Azure IP Addresses change.

 ### What keeps my bot secure from clients impersonating the Bot Framework Connector Service?
 1. The security token accompanying every request to your bot has the ServiceUrl encoded within it, which means that even if an attacker gains access to the token, they cannot redirect the conversation to a new ServiceUrl.
 This is enforced by all implementations of the SDK and documented in our authentication [reference](https://docs.microsoft.com/azure/bot-service/rest-api/bot-framework-rest-connector-authentication?view=azure-bot-service-3.0#bot-to-connector) materials.